Barrett to praise Scalia in opening hearing statement, say court should not make policy

 AMY CONEY BARRETT TO FACE TOUGH QUESTIONING FROM DEMS OVER ABORTION

+"When I was 21 years old and just beginning my career, Ruth Bader Ginsburg sat in this seat," Barrett's opening remarks say.
+"She told the Committee, 'What has become of me could only happen in America.'
+I have been nominated to fill Justice Ginsburg’s seat, but no one will ever take her place.
+I will be forever grateful for the path she marked and the life she led."

+COONS SAYS THAT CONFIRMING BARRETT 'CONSTITUTES COURT-PACKING,' SASSE RESPONDS THAT'S 'OBVIOUSLY' INCORRECT

 Barrett's confirmation process will begin on Monday, when she will deliver her opening statement.

-You can read the full text below:
+Senate Judiciary Committee Chairman Lindsey Graham predicted on Sunday that Supreme Court nominee Amy Coney Barrett will be confirmed no later than Oct.
+27, which is the Tuesday before the presidential election.

 Opening Statement at Senate Judiciary Committee Hearing